 The flat sided belt is the belt to use when setting up the CA Turntable.
 The round sided belt is only for use with 78 RPM records.
 The stylus must also be changed out to a special stylus that supports 78 RPM records which can be special ordered through us.
 The rounded belt was literally added at the last minute, thus it is not listed in the Quick Start Guide included with the Turntable.
 However, it is referenced in the Turntable’s complete user manual on our website under “Support”.
 And yes, a 45 RPM adapter is included!

 2. Is the Como Audio Bluetooth Turntable automatic?

-The Como Audio Bluetooth turntable is manual.
+The Como Audio Bluetooth turntable is fully manual.
 The tone arm will not automatically move to play the record or lift up after playing one side.
-Integrating those features would have added significant cost to an already expensive model, but more significantly, would have added complexity resulting in mechanical failures.
+Integrating those features would have added significant cost to an already expensive model, but more critically, would have added complexity resulting in mechanical failures.
 We invested in high quality parts rather than automatic features, thereby keeping the mechanics simple and reliable with excellent sound.
-Besides, there is nothing quite like the experience of gently dropping the needle onto a record.
+Besides, there is nothing quite like the experience of gently placing the needle onto a record.

 3. Will the Como Audio Bluetooth Turntable work with a non-Como Audio product and provide a noticeable improvement over my current turntable?